 Co-design is about achieving change and improving results or having a positive impact.
 While the outputs matter, the outcomes are more important.

 Different types of participants with different kinds of knowledge (lived experience, professional and specialist expertise) are involved in the process.

 People are involved as active participants with meaningful input throughout the process.
 Co-design is not about tokenistic consultation.

 All participants are seen as experts and their input (time, knowledge and other contributions) is valued and has equal standing.

 Co-design is an experimental process aiming at innovation.
 It should be full of feedback loops, learning, iteration, and trial and error.

 The co-design canvas

 We have developed a canvas for people to consider these five key principles of co-design.
-The resource linked to here also includes a case study showing how these principles have been applied in practice.
+The resource linked to here (and pictured above) also includes a case study showing how these principles have been applied in practice.

 We have found that sharing the principles of co-design is a great way to introduce the fundamentals of this practice.
 By focusing on the principles of co-design, we can draw on the philosophical underpinnings of participatory design without preaching an overly prescriptive or rigid approach that is difficult to achieve in practice.